barkleylikecharles/E-Commerce/README.md

 Next step is to run an npm init in their terminal to install all dependencies.

 ## Usage
+mysql db/schema.sql

+npm run seed

 npm start to begin prompts

-View a video tutorial here
+View a video tutorial here https://youtu.be/C14i6Ttl16g

 ## Credits
 Project Completed by Nicole Barkley https://github.com/barkleylikecharles